About the Program

 What You'll Learn

-- Master the ability to communicate effectively with a wide variety of audiences.
+- Master the ability to communicate effectively with a wide variety of audiences through honing writing and editing skills applicable to various communication professions.

 - Examine communication strategies from intercultural and global perspectives.